enkidevs/curriculum/javascript/react/common-mistakes-in-react/current-state-and-next-state.md

 ---
 ## Practice

-Which function would correctly update the state?
+Which function would **always** update the state to the expected value?

 ```js
 A = count => {